-Founded in 2008 and employing about 100 people, plista specializes in innovative solutions
+Founded in 2008 and employing about 100 people, plista specialises in innovative solutions

 for targeted real-time digital advertising and content marketing.
 The company currently

-Volkswagen, Sony, and Coca-Cola, among others.
-With thousands of premium websites using plista’s recommendation and advertising technology delivering billions of ads each month, plista is probably the leading recommendation and advertising platform in the German-speaking world. plista develops high-quality recommendation technology and uses it to deliver personalized reading recommendations and advertisements on websites and mobile devices.
+Volkswagen, Sony, and Coca Cola, among others.
+With thousands of premium websites using plista’s recommendation and advertising technology, delivering billions of ads each month, plista is probably the leading recommendation and advertising platform in the German-speaking world. plista develops high-quality recommendation technology and uses it to deliver personalised reading recommendations and advertisements on websites and mobile devices.